yieldbot/chef-kafka/README.md

 Description
 ===========

-Installs kafka 0.7.2
+Installs kafka 0.7.2.

-Forked from WebTrends cookbooks but with the following differences:
- - download kafka sources instead of binaries
- - compile the sources
- - doesn't depend on runit cookbook
+Builds kafka from source and runs the broker with runit.

 Requirements
 ============
 * Java cookbook version >= 1.5
+* Runit cookbook
-* Zookeeper cookbook - The Kafka cookbook will utilize the clientPort from the Zookeeper cookbook as well as look for a role called "zookeeper" that is applied to nodes.
+* Zookeeper cookbook - The Kafka cookbook will utilize the clientPort from the Zookeeper cookbook as well as look for a role called "zookeeper_server" that is applied to nodes.
 All nodes with the role applied to them will be used as the Zookeeper quorum that Kafka connects to.

 Attributes